DaveBitter/portfolio/content/resume/workExperience.md

       * writing tests and documentation

-      Next to that, I work on building component libraries with HTML, CSS (SASS) and vanilla JS.
+      Next to this, I work on building component libraries with HTML, CSS (SASS) and vanilla JS.
 This can result in just a component library to be used by a development team or in a standalone website.
 Finally, I am an avid supporter of sharing knowledge.
 I do this regularly through giving code reviews, giving presentations, writing articles, giving guest lectures, giving workshops and speaking at meetups.

+      Next to that, I utilize my broad skill set to be the bridge between the design, front-end and back-end teams.
+I get a lot of energy out of helping my team in this role.
+I speak both the design and the technical language which makes me a great fit for this role.
+Naturally, this results in me being a great point of contact for a variety of stakeholders.
+I have the natural confidence and communicative abilities to successfully take the lead through this role.
+This makes me a great asset to any team.

+      Finally, I am an avid supporter of sharing knowledge.
+I do this regularly through giving code reviews, giving presentations, writing articles, giving guest lectures, giving workshops and speaking at meetups.
+Next to that, I coach a wide range of front-end developers.
+This range consists of every level of seniority.
+It brings me great joy and fills me with energy to help others grow in a meaningful way.
     company: Mirabeau
     companyWebsite: https://www.mirabeau.nl
     roles: